DnzzL/dnzzl.github.io/_posts/2018-12-09-share-and-deploy-ml-services.md

 We have seen how to include Docker into the classical Machine Learning workflow, to separate concern between training and inference.
 You now have all the tools to share and deploy your services and think of automating the re-training of your model.

-You can find the whole source code on Github [here](https://github.com/dnzzl/dockerized-ml).
+You can find the whole source code on my [Github](https://github.com/dnzzl/dockerized-ml) here.